CoderDojo/community-platform/architecture.md

 ## cp-zen-platform

-cp-zen-platform contains all the front end Angular JS code, as well as implementing the backend REST API server.
+cp-zen-platform contains all the front end [AngularJS](angularjs.org) code, as well as implementing the backend REST API server.
 The server is written using the [Hapi](hapijs.com) framework.
 The REST API calls are mostly proxy calls through to [Seneca](senecajs.org) microservices.

 ## cp-events-service